Password Management

 When it comes to managing passwords, there are several options available to you.
 Kubuntu Focus computers come with a couple of these pre-installed, but there are several others that you can find throughout the web.

 Please read the disclaimer before proceeding.
-We review and update guided solutions like this regularly.
+We review and update guided solutions regularly.
 If you have suggestions or requests, please write support@kfocus.org.

 KDE Wallet